We would like to reassure you that it remains safe to attend our hospitals for appointments. We will tell you if we need to change your appointment.

 - Attend your appointment as near to your specified time as possible.
 If you have travelled to the hospital by car, please wait in your car until your appointment time.

-- Visitors must wear a face covering at all times when in the hospital.
+- Visitors must wear a face covering at all times when in clinical areas of the hospital.
 Further details on face coverings are available here.
 Visitors must also clean their hands with the alcohol gel or at the sinks provided when entering and leaving the hospital and the ward.
 Please note, gloves may not be worn anywhere within the hospital.